salvalcantara/pid-tuning-bda58/src/pages/index.md

           Know your PPC from your CPA and CTR — a quick start guide to performance marketing channels, setups, budgeting and creative.
+      - content: >
+          ### Analysis of the smooth/tight-servo/regulation tuning approaches

+          Know your PPC from your CPA and CTR — a quick start guide to performance marketing channels, setups, budgeting and creative.

       - content: |
           ### Hinfinity design with application to PI tuning